-Additional requirements for early childhood centres are specified in Paragraph 2.2.2 a) Type 7 sprinkler and alarm system, and
+Additional requirements for early childhood centres are specified in Paragraph 2.2.2

-- b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.
-However, a building fire hydrant system is required in all cases if the building is four storeys or higher.
+- b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system in all cases where the height from the Fire Service attendance point to any floor is greater than 15.0 m.
+Otherwise, a Type 18 system is required unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.